elm-guides/elm-for-js/Where Did Null And Undefined Go.md

 ```

 The return value of the `find` method in this scenario is either a `number`, or
-`undefined` to indicate to us that the item we we are looking for is not present
+`undefined` to indicate to us that the item we are looking for is not present
 in the array.
 This type of API, and the presence of values like `null` and
 `undefined` in our programming language put the idea of emptiness on an
 equivalent level to the concept of the value of a variable.
 In dynamic languages